-UnCommon Law provides quality parole hearing representation pro bono or at reduced rates for lifers and their families.
+UnCommon Law provides quality parole hearing representation pro bono or at reduced rates for people serving life sentences.
 Over the course of months — and sometimes years — we engage in trauma-informed, healing-centered mental health and legal counseling to establish an administrative record in their parole hearings that will either result in a parole grant or, if the Board denies parole, provide a solid chance at success in the courts.
-UCL representation includes regular meetings with clients to discuss life histories and life choices, identifying patterns, and working to unpack the underlying issues that contributed to the client’s pathway to crime.
+UCL representation includes regular meetings with clients to discuss life histories and life choices, identify patterns, and work to unpack the underlying issues that contributed to the person’s pathway to crime.
 We create significant event life timelines, develop relapse prevention plans, use emotional and behavioral worksheets and exercises, give homework assignments, assign reading, review book reports, send letters of guidance and support, encourage program participation with integrated reflection, review past transcripts, and together develop a deeper understanding of who the person was, is, and plans to be.
 Each client’s trauma-informed, healing-centered plan is unique and can include any combination of Parole Success Advocates — attorney, social worker, therapist, law student, intern or other counselor.
 At the hearing itself, a UCL attorney represents the client, lets the client tell their story, and guides the process only as necessary.

 Currently, UCL is accepting clients with whom we can work for at least six months and who are located at the following institutions: San Quentin State Prison, Deuel Vocational Institution-Tracy, California Medical Facility-Vacaville, California Healthcare Facility-Stockton, CSP- Solano, and the Central California Women’s Facility.